 Recent Developments and Cultural Trends

-In February 2025, Nigerian cultural institutions announced expanded programs aimed at preserving traditional arts and crafts, including beadwork and ceremonial textiles.
+In February 2025, Nigerian cultural institutions announced expanded programs aimed at preserving traditional arts, including beadwork and textiles.

-Another recent trend involves the integration of traditional coral bead styles into contemporary fashion collections inspired by African heritage.
-These designs often combine traditional symbolism with modern aesthetics while maintaining cultural respect.
+Another trend involves integrating coral bead styles into modern fashion while maintaining cultural respect.

 | Trend | Description |